 - How do you successfully increase comp growth to meet shareholder expectations while improving margin?
 Within that structure, how do you fund the journey to making needed investments to become more competitive in the customer experience, both online and offline?

-- How do you structure merchandising and pricing where customers are cross-shopping across the street ― and across the world?
+- How do you structure merchandising and pricing when customers are cross-shopping across the street ― and across the world?